John L. Thornton

 John Lawson Thornton (born January 2, 1954) is an American businessman and professor and director of the Global Leadership Program at Tsinghua University in Beijing.
-He is also executive chairman of Barrick Gold Corporation and non-executive chairman of PineBridge Investments.
+He is also chairman of Barrick Gold Corporation, chairman of RedBird Capital Partners and non-executive chairman of PineBridge Investments.
 Thornton stepped down as co-president of Goldman Sachs in 2003.

 Early life and education

 Thornton is the son of John V. Thornton, former vice chairman of the Consolidated Edison Company, and Edna Lawson Thornton, a lawyer.
-He attended the Hotchkiss School, and later served as President of the school's Board of Trustees.
+He attended the Hotchkiss School, and later served as President of the school's board of trustees.

 Thornton received a Bachelor of Arts in history from Harvard College in 1976, a Bachelor of Arts in jurisprudence (promoted by seniority to Master of Arts) from St John's College, Oxford in 1978, which qualified him as a lawyer, and a master's degree in public and private management (MPPM) from the Yale School of Management in 1980.
 He was awarded an honorary doctorate from the Bank Street College of Education in 2003.
 Thornton was fellow of the American Academy of Arts and Sciences in 2007 and an honorary fellow of St. John's College, Oxford University in 2009.